 7.3.
-Use a tubing cutter to remove the spun end from the suction line connection at the air handler.
+Use a tubing cutter to cut the suction line connection at the air handler.
 Clean the burr from the cut tubing to reduce the chance of future leaks.
+Connect the suction line coming from the outdoor to the suction line at the indoor unit.

 - 7.4.
 To avoid heat damage to grommets where present, remove these prior to brazing by sliding them over the refrigerant lines and out of the way. - 7.5.
 Check to determine if the evaporator coil has a Shrader fitting on the suction manifold.
 If yes, remove the valve core to prevent heat damage during brazing.
-Replace the valve core once the piping has cooled. - 7.6.
+Replace the valve core once the piping has cooled.

+7.6.
 If the air handler has a TXV metering device, remove the sensing bulb from the suction line prior to brazing to prevent heat damage from occurring.
 Replace the sensing bulb once the piping has cooled.